featherbear/UNSW-COMP6447/README.md

 You'll probably find that the most useful thing here is the [blog site for this course](https://featherbear.cc/UNSW-COMP6447/), where all my notes are!

-Otherwise, the `labs`, `midsem` and `wargames` directories might be useful...
+Otherwise, the `labs`, `wargames` and `useful` directories might be useful...

-Also, if you wanted a script to launch _pwndocker_, have a look at the `startPwnDocker.sh` script!
+Also, if you wanted a script to launch _pwndocker_, have a look at the `useful/startPwnDocker.sh` script!